InterWorks-Public/Date-Engineering-Documentation-Guide/02_High_Level_Overview/Business_Context_and_Objectives.md

 - **Improvements Needed:** What should this new solution **improve upon**?
 - **Industry Context:** What are common **data practices** in this field?

-> **📌 Understanding the business landscape helps avoid redundant efforts and ensures the project meets real needs.**
+> **Understanding the business landscape helps avoid redundant efforts and ensures the project meets real needs.**

 ---